tacmath/101/README.md

 	![](https://github.com/tacmath/assets/blob/master/fractol.gif?raw=true)
 - System (Upper branch) :
 	- [Ft_ls](https://github.com/tacmath/ft_ls)
-		<dd>Ft_ls is a project which aim to try to recreate the command ls with the options -a -l -r -R -t <dd>
+		<dd>Ft_ls is a project which aim to try to recreate the command ls with the options -a -l -r -R -t .<dd>
 	- [Minishell](https://github.com/tacmath/minishell)
-		<dd>Minishell is a program able to interpret command and lauch them and is able to use the environment<dd>
+		<dd>Minishell is a program able to interpret command and lauch them and is able to use the environment.<dd>
 	- [Ft_select](https://github.com/tacmath/ft_select)
-		<dd>Ft_ls is a selection program that use termcaps<dd>
+		<dd>Ft_ls is a selection program that use termcaps.<dd>